£1000 of BOOKIES FREE BETS

 - Next England Manager Betting

-Manchester City have spent £130million assembling a star-studded squad.
+Manchester City spent £130million assembling a star-studded squad.
 They won the FA Cup in 2011 but could not quite hack it in the Premiership until two seasons ago when they sensationally took the League in the last minute of their final game against QPR.
 They were a coming force and have now arrived, so the burden of favouritism fell to them at the start of last season.
 However the laurels were wrestled back from them by their neighbours as Man Utd took the trophy in the 2012/13 season.
 Now with no Ferguson at the helm of United and that old foe out of form under Moyes, the odds suggest City have an excellent chance to capitalise.
+Certainly they have been in blinding form, scoring goals for fun, and they are now odds-on favourites for the tile.

 Chelsea were bidding to add to their 2009/2010 season Premiership title win.
 They could finish only sixth in 2012 despite lifting the FA Cup and Champions League.
 They did have a huge chance of title glory again but were seriously unsettled by the sudden November sacking of manager Roberto Di Matteo in favour of Rafa Benitez.
 They reached an all-time low for the season when beaten by the subsequently relegated whipping-boys QPR.
 They regained their balance but lack of consistency told last term.
 Now with the return of Mourinho, can they mount a serious and sustained challenge in the Premier League?
-The idea would be hard to rule out, especially with Man Utd currently a shadow of their former selves.
+The idea would be hard to rule out, especially with Man Utd out of sorts.